The Citadel of the Autarch: Plot

 Before the Autarch died, he messaged Vodalus that the Autarch was aboard the flier.
-Thea and a group of Vodalus' men ascend on the crash site and rescue Severian from the Ascians.
+Thea and a group of Vodalus' men descend on the crash site and rescue Severian from the Ascians.
 Severian is held prisoner and is visited by Agia who attempts to kill him once again.
 He survives and is rescued by the green time traveler whom he rescued earlier in The Claw of the Conciliator.
 The green man opens a passage through time in which Severian is then visited by an alien who takes the form of Master Malrubius and Triskele.
 Malrubius tells him that he must one day face a challenge that will either allow man to return to the stars (if he succeeds) or strip him of his manhood, leaving him infertile, and unable to produce an heir (if he fails).
-Severian realizes that the last Autarch must have failed which feminized him and gave him his androgynous looks.
+Severian realizes that the last Autarch must have failed, which feminized him and gave him his androgynous looks.

 After the meeting, Severian is left on a beach.
 He discovers a bush covered in thorns.
 He claims the single black one, grown from a species of bush that grow exclusively white Claw shapes, and ponders the meaning of the Claw in relationship to higher beings, time-travel and the New Sun.

 Severian makes his way back to Nessus aboard a ship whose crew revere him on sight.
 He visits with people of his past and assumes the role of Autarch.
 He returns to the waiter who slipped him the note in the Shadow of the Torturer saying that Agia had been there before.
-The note was meant for Dorcas who reminded the waiter of his mother.
+The note was meant for Dorcas, who reminded the waiter of his mother.
 A picture of Dorcas in a locket around the waiter's neck confirms this suspicion.
 Severian also notes that the waiter very much resembles himself and it is implied that the waiter is Severian's father.